fabric8io/docker-maven-plugin/samples/copy-from-container/README.md

 ```

 ## Copying Directory from Container to Local Host

 We have a `copy-directory` profile which copies `/dev` directory from container to your `target` directory.
-It has `createContainers=true` with which plugin copies from a temporary(created, but not started) container instead of copying from the standard container.
+It has `createContainers=true` with which plugin copies from a temporary (created, but not started) container instead of copying from the standard container (e.g. created by `start` goal).
 In order to run it, use this command:

 ```
 $ mvn clean package -Pcopy-directory
 ```

-Once command finishes successfully, try checking your `target` directory to see file got created or not.
+Once command finishes successfully, try checking your `target` directory to see if the directory got created or not.
 If everything goes okay, you should be able to see output like this:

 ```
-copy-from-container : $ ls target
+$ ls target
 dev
-copy-from-container : $ ls target/dev/
+$ ls target/dev
 console  pts  shm
 ```